 I realize that the typodont in the picture above isn’t what you or I use when we learn these skills but the point is the same.
 Here at dentaltutor4me, we specialize in teaching you what you need to know to pass your boards and working on your typodont is the key.

 What are some mistakes that the EFDA student can avoid?
-Three weeks ago I made several points that I will mention again with bullets below.
+Several weeks ago I made several points that I will mention again with bullets below.

 - We may not condense properly over the marginal ridge next to the band.
 This causes the marginal ridge to break or flake apart when we carve the ridge or floss.